Enterprise AI | | 23 min read

 6. HR Knowledge Management

-HR knowledge is often scattered across intranet pages, handbooks, PDFs, benefits portals, shared drives, email templates, policy documents, and individual HR team members' experience.
+Policies live in handbooks, PDFs, intranet pages, benefits portals, shared drives, email templates, ticket histories, and individual HR team members' experience.
+That is why employees get inconsistent answers.

 A strong HR knowledge management system can search approved HR documents, answer questions with source references, identify conflicting or outdated policies, recommend updates, help HR staff find prior case patterns, and improve consistency across HR responses.